Wei-Hsi/Dinkle/README.md

 ```
 ### Evaluation
 1. Jusitfy the value of `epochs` to decide how many times you want to train.
-2. Print out the plot for the average loss value of five folds.
-Besides, you can evaluate which model perforams the best from fold1 to fold5, and save it for the next step.
+2. Print out the plot of the average loss value from five folds, which is used to evaluate model performance.